PhilippeMarcMeyer/FieldsLinker/README.md

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/FieldsLinker/master/filedLinker.jpg)

+v 0.85 : Mobile friendly (requested by a user)

 v 0.80 : I've been cleaning code in order to get something much simpler (nearly the same code than LinksMaker) it allowed me to implement drag and drop to reorder the items in the lists, which is convenient expecially if you've got long lists. options dropped in this version : autoDetect and byName : no more autodetect and the links are given back by name only not by order. the link over effect has also been dropped.
-Important : oneToMany:"on|off" becomes associationMode: "oneToOne|manyToMany"
+Important : oneToMany:"on|off" becomes associationMode: "oneToOne|manyToMany" So you don't have one to many relation + one to one, but instead many to many and one to one relations.

 v 0.72 : [Cancelled] New lineStyle : square-ends-dotted : white dots at the beginings and ends of lines on hover